 The Fund is actively managed and is not constrained by a benchmark.
 In normal market conditions, the Fund will invest at least 90% of its assets in Indian rupee denominated investment grade bonds, non-investment grade bonds and unrated bonds issued by government and corporate entities; investment grade, non-investment grade and unrated bonds issued by government, government-related entities and companies that are based in or carrying out the larger part of their business in India that are denominated in other currencies; cash and money market instruments; and other financial instruments such as structured products.
 The Fund may be subject to a limit on its investments in India.
-Where this is the case the Fund may invest in non-INR denominated fixed income securities or derivatives.
-The Fund may invest up to 100% in bonds issued by the Indian government and government-related entities.
+Where this is the case the Fund may invest up to 100% in bonds issued by the Indian government and government-related entities.
 The Fund may invest up to 20% in cash and money market instruments.
-The Fund may invest up to 10% in contingent convertible securities and up to 10% in other funds.
+The Fund may invest up to 100% in contingent convertible securities and up to 10% in other funds.
 See the Prospectus for a full description of the investment objectives and derivative usage.

-Main risks
+🖄 Main risks